ToniEstarlich/The-Global-News/README.md

 # The Global News
  <img src="./assets/screenshots/responsive-news.jpg" alt="Desktop Screenshot" width="630"><br>
 **The Global News** is a fictional digital news platform that promotes independent journalism, free from corporate, political, or financial influence.
 This project showcases a responsive website that organizes news into various categories (sports, politics, technology, and business) while maintaining an accessible and scalable structure.
+## User Stories

+As a user:

+- Navigate between news categories easily so I can find relevant information quickly.
+- Access the site on my phone and still read all content without issues.
+- Open each article in a dedicated page to focus only on the content.
+- Stay updated with a Breaking News section to be informed live.

 ### Repository and Live Project

 You can find the source code for **The Global News** in the GitHub repository below: